Lisa Vicari: Biography

 Vicari was born in Munich in 1997, into a family of doctors.
 She is of Italian descent.
 At the age of ten, she took an improvisational theatre course and shortly thereafter appeared in her first short film, Tunnelblicke.
 In 2010, she acted in the children's film Hanni & Nanni.
 The following year, she played Leonie in the post-apocalyptic film Hell.
 In 2017, Vicari starred as the title character in the Khaled Kaissar film Luna, in which she plays a teenager whose father is secretly a Russian agent and whose family is being wiped out before her eyes.
 From 2017 to 2020, she portrayed Martha Nielsen, the love interest of Jonas and sister of the missing Mikkel in the Netflix science fiction series Dark.
 Vicari studies media science in Potsdam.

 In 2020, Vicari played Isi, the daughter of a billionaire, in the romantic comedy Isi & Ossi, one of the first German Netflix films.
+In 2022, she was cast as Django's daughter Sarah in Django, a television series reimagining Sergio Corbucci's 1966 spaghetti Western.
+In the 2026 second season of the Apple TV+ thriller Hijack, Vicari played Clara Berger, a rookie transit worker.